2022

 A mini-moat is a localized or specialized moat that discourages new entrants.
 As an oversimplified example, take the only ice cream shop at the zoo.
 Perhaps there is a long-term lease in place that precludes other ice cream shops from being established nearby.
 On a hot day, that business has exceptional pricing power and no marketing cost.
 Going one step further, let’s suppose the company has deep industry knowledge around leasing concessions within zoos.
 They have proprietary data on what kind of revenue you can expect and what sort of terms are reasonable.
 It would be very difficult for another small business to compete directly.
 However, the market is too small to attract national corporate competitors.
 This is the sort of micro-moat that can sustain indefinitely.

-We can safely admit that we entered the world of small business acquisition a bit naively (is there any other way?).
-Superficially, the prices of 3-5x cash flow seemed almost too good to be true.
+We can safely admit that we entered the world of lower-middle market acquisition a bit naively (is there any other way?).
+Superficially, the prices of 4-6x cash flow seemed almost too good to be true.
 Having the benefit of hindsight, we now see those prices as extremely fair representations of the risk-adjusted return.
 Small businesses often can’t afford a full management layer, can be heavily affected by macro shocks, and can often be overly dependent on a few key employees.
 If you buy wrong, you have just bought a very stressful job.

 That said, we don’t have to buy all the small businesses.
 If we stick to our discipline, we can target the top 1% of all opportunities for review and close on the top 0.01%.
 The businesses we are most excited about have extremely reliable “core” earnings while having large unexploited opportunities for scale and growth.
 They have kind and collaborative owners who are eager to see their business grow to new heights.
 They have areas of expertise, but also obvious areas of improvement.